Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 No, don’t feed raw onions to your chickens, as they contain toxic substances like thiosulfate, which decreases RBCs (red blood cells) in chickens, which may lead to death in chickens.

-Celery may help fight chicken cancer due to its antioxidant and anti-inflammatory properties, which come from compounds like luteolin and apigenin.
+Celery may help fight chicken cancer because of its antioxidant and anti-inflammatory properties, which come from compounds like luteolin and apigenin.

 Cooked rice is a good chicken treat for your chickens.
 If you have left cooked rice in your kitchen, give it to your flocks.
 They don’t have any side effects.
 Chicken eats white, brown, and all other types of rice happily.

-Potatoes are a good source of carbohydrates, protein, vitamins like vitamin C and B6, and minerals like iron and potassium, which support various aspects of chicken health.
+Potatoes are an excellent source of carbohydrates, protein, vitamins like vitamin C and B6, and minerals like iron and potassium, which support various aspects of chicken health.

 However, potatoes contain moderate levels of oxalic acid, a naturally occurring chemical that prevents the absorption of calcium and reduces the availability of dietary iron.